ewu-iot/iot_workshop/README.md

-# IoT workshop for Sustainable Development @EWU
+# IoT workshop for Sustainable Development @East West University, Bangladesh
-IoT for sustainable development

-# Arduino and NodeMCU/ESP8266 Setup Guide for IoT workshop

 This repository provides step-by-step guides for setting up the Arduino IDE, installing Java JDK, configuring the Arduino IDE for NodeMCU/ESP8266, and running a Blink program on NodeMCU.
 Follow the instructions and refer to the video tutorials provided for a complete setup.

 ## Table of Contents